 To decide on the top five, we have added together the global rankings of countries that perform consistently best over various spheres.
 The lower the total number, the higher the level of global competitiveness.
 The areas that we will be using to evaluate each country include:

-Looking at countries ranking in the ‘Global Talent Competitive Index’ gives a good indication of how accessible to high skilled immigration and the quality of life immigrants experience given country is.
+Looking at countries ranking in the ‘Global Talent Competitive Index’ gives a good indication of how accessible to high skilled immigration and the quality of life immigrants experience in a given country is.
 The index ranks every country based on a myriad of metrics that come together to form three core areas, namely, the attractiveness of each nation to high skilled immigration, the ease of gaining citizenship in that country and long-term prospects for continued citizenship.
 How welcoming a country is to immigration can have a great impact on the quality of life of an immigrant, hence why we’ve included it in our rankings.

 The ‘World Happiness Report‘ ranks the parameters that affect happiness around the globe.
 When deciding which country to move to a key factor is the potential to live a happy life thus making it an important metric to include on the list.

 The ‘Health Care Index‘ is a global ranking of the overall quality of the health care system of each country.
-Factors the index takes into consideration include training of health care professionals, the equipment available to the hospitals, number of doctors, cost to the taxpayer (or patient in a private system) and more.
+Factors the index takes into consideration include training of health care professionals, the equipment available to the hospitals, number of doctors, cost to the taxpayer (or patients in a private system) and more.
 We included healthcare in this ranking as for those looking to settle in a new country, access to high-quality healthcare for themselves or their family is a top priority.

 ‘The World Population Review – Education Rankings‘ are a global study that compiles scores from three equally weighted attributes; a well-developed public education system, the global rankings of the countries universities and the number of top grades achieved.
 In much the same way as for healthcare, for those looking to start a family, or looking to improve their employability by taking a course at a top university, getting the best education possible is certainly important and should be a key consideration when choosing which country to settle in.